emedez/schemanizer/README.md

 ============

-Aside from the Python packages listed on requirements.txt, the following are used:
+Aside from the Python packages listed on requirements.txt, the application depends on the following to be installed on the system:

-Twitter Bootstrap 2.3.1

-jQuery 1.9.1

-nmap
+nmap 5.21 or later

 Schema